Employee Benefits Security Administration, Labor.

 Unless extended, the effective date for the interim final 408(b)(2) regulation will be on July 16, 2011 as to both new, and pre-existing, contracts or arrangements between covered plans and covered service providers.
 The Department has received many requests that this effective date be extended.
 A significant number of parties have argued that more time is essential to update systems and procedures for information collection and disclosure.
 Pointing out that the Department has not yet published a final rule, parties have explained that, if the Department modifies the current interim final rule, service providers will need additional time to make further changes.
 Based on these concerns, the Department believes that an extension of the rule's effective date would lead to fuller and timelier compliance by plans and service providers, and thus would be in the interests of participants and beneficiaries.
 Moreover, as discussed below, an extension will enable the Department to align the effective date for this regulation with the applicability date of the participant-level disclosure regulation.
 Accordingly, in February 2011, the Department announced its intention to extend the 408(b)(2) regulation's effective date until January 1, 2012.
 The Department has not received any negative comments on this announcement.
 The amendments proposed in this notice, if finalized, would effectuate this announcement.

 Although the final participant-level disclosure regulation was effective on December 20, 2010, its requirements only begin to apply for plan years beginning on or after November 1, 2011.
 The regulation also includes a transitional rule, in paragraph (j)(3)(i), for furnishing disclosures required on or before the date on which a participant or beneficiary can first direct his or her investment.
 For participants or beneficiaries who, as of their plan's applicability date, had the right to direct the investment of their individual accounts, the plan must furnish these initial disclosures no later than 60 days after the applicability date.
 As with the 408(b)(2) regulation, the Department has continued to receive requests that additional time be provided in order for parties to comply.
 Further, because the Department announced its intention to extend the 408(b)(2) regulation's effective date to January 1, 2012, parties argue that it would be preferable to extend application of the participant-level disclosure regulation until after the effective date of the 408(b)(2) regulation.
-Specifically, these parties point to the provision in the 408(b)(2) interim final regulation which requires covered service providers to furnish information requested by a responsible plan fiduciary or plan administrator in order to comply with ERISA's reporting and disclosure requirements, which would include relevant information required to comply with the participant-level disclosure regulation.
+Specifically, these parties point to the provision in the 408(b)(2) interim final regulation which requires Start Printed Page 31545covered service providers to furnish information requested by a responsible plan fiduciary or plan administrator in order to comply with ERISA's reporting and disclosure requirements, which would include relevant information required to comply with the participant-level disclosure regulation.
 It would facilitate compliance with the participant-level disclosure regulation, they argue, if contracts and arrangements were brought into compliance with the 408(b)(2) regulation, so that this reporting and disclosure provision is in effect, prior to the applicability of the participant-level disclosure regulation.

 The Department agrees that aligning the application of these two regulations would assist plan fiduciaries and plan administrators in obtaining information required to comply with the participant-level disclosure regulation.
 Further, the Department believes that, similar to the 408(b)(2) regulation, a limited extension is in the best interests of covered individual account plans and their participants and beneficiaries.
 Delayed application will better afford plans sufficient time to ensure an efficient and effective implementation of the participant-level disclosure regulation.
 To accomplish this end, the Department does not believe it is necessary to extend the regulation's effective date or its general application to plan years beginning on or after November 1, 2011.
 However, the Department proposes to extend the transition rule in paragraph (j)(3)(i), which specifies the date by which initial disclosures must actually be provided.
 Under this proposal, a plan would have 120 days (rather than 60) after its applicability date to furnish the initial disclosures that are otherwise required to be furnished before the date on which a participant or beneficiary can first direct his or her investments.
 Thus, a calendar year plan would have to furnish the initial disclosures no later than April 30, 2012, and the disclosures required by paragraphs (c)(2)(ii) and (c)(3)(ii) (e.g., quarterly statement of fees/expenses actually deducted) would have to be furnished no later than May 15, 2012.
 Under the proposed transition rule, the initial disclosures must be provided to all participants and beneficiaries who have the right to direct their investments when such disclosures are furnished, not just to those individuals who had the right to direct their investments on the applicability date.
 This is to ensure that individuals who become plan participants in between the applicability date and the end of the 120-day period receive the important information required under the regulation.
 To the extent the plan also has contracts or arrangements with covered service providers, as defined by the 408(b)(2) regulation, those contracts or arrangements must be in compliance with the 408(b)(2) regulation as of January 1, 2012, in advance of the required initial disclosures under the participant-level disclosure regulation.